The information in this article is up to date for tax year 2024 (returns filed in 2025).

 You can call the toll-free number at the top right corner of your IRS notice to request penalty relief for reasonable cause.
 Make sure you have supporting documentation on hand.
 You can also request relief in writing using IRS Form 843.
 If you don’t qualify for relief under reasonable cause, you may qualify for relief by administrative waiver if it’s your first tax penalty.

-4. File now to reduce penalties and interest
+4. File now to reduce late penalties and interest

-If you still need to do your taxes, file as soon as you can to minimize penalties and interest.
+If you still need to do your taxes, file as soon as you can to minimize late penalties and interest on the tax owed.
 E-filing is faster, easier and less stressful than filing by paper.
 Using tax software like ezTaxReturn reduces the risk of making a mistake because the program walks you through the entire process and does the calculations for you.
-Most people can prepare and e-file their federal returns in just 30 minutes.
+Most people can prepare and e-file their federal returns in as little as 30 minutes.

 The articles and content published on this blog are provided for informational purposes only.
 The information presented is not intended to be, and should not be taken as, legal, financial, or professional advice.
 Readers are advised to seek appropriate professional guidance and conduct their own due diligence before making any decisions based on the information provided.